Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: Experiments

 \subsection{Experimental Setup}

-\stitle{Datasets.} To ensure our experiments are robust across different cryptocurrencies and market conditions, we base our study on a dataset covering several months, detailed in Table \ref{tab:period-stats}.
+\stitle{Datasets.} To ensure our experiments are robust across different cryptocurrencies and market conditions, we base our study on a dataset covering several months, detailed in \autoref{tab:period-stats}.
 This dataset captures the recent market performance of BTC, ETH, and SOL, highlighting challenges in identifying market trends and volatility.
 We divide the dataset into validation and test sets, using the validation set to fine-tune model hyperparameters and prompts, and the test set to evaluate model performance.
 The data period, spanning from November 2023 to July 2024, is carefully chosen to prevent data leakage, as all GPT models have a knowledge cutoff prior to November 2023\footnote{\url{https://openai.com/api/pricing/}}.
-The dataset covers both bull and bear markets, allowing us to assess the effectiveness of both the baseline models and our proposed model \cite{baroiu2023bitcoin, cagan2024stock, li2024reflective}, ensuring reliable and robust experimental results across varying market conditions.
+The dataset covers both bull and bear markets, allowing us to assess the effectiveness of both the baseline models and our proposed model \citep{baroiu2023bitcoin, cagan2024stock, li2024reflective}.

 \stitle{Evaluation Metrics.} We initialize the FS-ReasoningAgent with a starting capital of one million US dollars, evenly split between cash and BTC/ETH/SOL, allowing it to capitalize on both buying and selling opportunities in the cryptocurrency market.
 At the end of the trading session, we assess performance using the following commonly accepted metrics: \textbf{Return}, \textbf{Sharpe Ratio}, \textbf{Daily Return Mean}, and \textbf{Daily Return Std}.
 This evaluation approach ensures a thorough and unbiased comparison between FS-ReasoningAgent and baseline strategies.
+Details are in \autoref{metrics}.